gongbaodd/gongbaodd.github.io/_docs/2024/03/02/week-9-Github-Actions-WearOS.md

 I mentioned that flutter supports wearOS.
 Yes, I can build flutter, and the apk is 50MB just the same to the native one.
 Sadly, the scaffold package, which has pre-build watch sizes was obsolete.
 I don't think digging too deep is a good idea.
 But I still read the [blog](https://verygood.ventures/blog/building-wear-os-apps-with-flutter-a-very-good-guide).

 I also found this [watchOS tutorial](https://www.youtube.com/watch?v=DfWQV_NaS9I&ab_channel=CredoAcademy) from Credo Academy.
+Also I found this official [WatchOS Swift UI document](https://developer.apple.com/documentation/watchos-apps/creating-an-intuitive-and-effective-ui-in-watchos-10).
 I will try it next week.

 ## CRUX: cross-platform app using rust